 My basic bath bomb recipe was seeming a little “vanilla” lately (aka: in need of a change).
-So to spice things up and continue with the bath bomb theme of the week, I mixed it up by adding Fine Brazilian Sea Salt and some Himalayan Pink Salt for garnish.
+So to spice things up and continue with the bath bomb theme of the week, I mixed it up by adding Fine Grained Dead Sea Salt and some Himalayan Pink Salt for garnish.
 The salts combined with the new Orange Grove Fragrance Oil is just what I needed to make extraordinary double duty bath bombs!

 ½ Cup Citric Acid

 3-6 ml Orange Grove Fragrance Oil